Frequently Asked Questions

 How much extra money will I need for my semester abroad?

 The answer depends upon how much money you intend to spend!
-Are you enrolled in a program with mandatory free travel (HUF), or are you enrolled in a European program and know you will be free traveling at the conclusion of the semester?
-Take a look at the cost sheet on each program page of the website to see recommendations.
+For example, if you enroll at HUF, you will need extra spending money to participate in the mandatory independent travel that occurs during the semester.
+Other programs may have optional independent travel during the semester, as well as optional independent travel at the conclusion of the semester.
+HUA students may choose from a wide selection of recreational activities during the semester, and this cost is additional.
+For all programs, take a look at the cost sheet on the Programs page to see recommendations.
 With careful planning, you may still get by on less for food and a place to sleep.
 This also assumes that when you stay in hotels, you share a room (men and women are not allowed to stay in the same hotel room).

 How do I obtain cash in a foreign country?